Civil and Environmental Engineering

 CEEN556.
 MINING AND THE ENVIRONMENT.
 3.0 Semester Hrs.

-The course will cover many of the environmental problems and solutions associated with each aspect of mining and ore dressing processes.
+(I) The course will cover many of the environmental problems and solutions associated with each aspect of mining and ore dressing processes.
 Mining is a complicated process that differs according to the type of mineral sought.
 The mining process can be divided into four categories: Site Development; Extraction; Processing; Site Closure.
 Procedures for hard rock metals mining; coal mining; underground and surface mining; and in situ mining will be covered in relation to environmental impacts.
 Beneficiation, or purification of metals will be discussed, with cyanide and gold topics emphasized.
 Site closure will be focused on; stabilization of slopes; process area cleanup; and protection of surface and ground water.
 After discussions of the mining and beneficiation processes themselves, we will look at conventional and innovative measures to mitigate or reduce environmental impact.
-Course is currently inactive.
-3 semester hours.

 CEEN560.
 MOLECULAR MICROBIAL ECOLOGY AND THE ENVIRONMENT.
 3.0 Semester Hrs.